LukeHenry04/cse15l-lab-reports/Week2_Lab_Report.md

 ***

-Now, the path `/add-message?s=How are you` adds 'How are you' to the string with a new line:
+Now, this url path and query `/add-message?s=How are you` adds 'How are you' to the string with a new line:

 ![How Are You Image](https://raw.githubusercontent.com/LukeHenry04/cse15l-lab-reports/main/HowAreYou.png)

-The method `handleRequest(URI url)` is called again, with url now containing the new path.
+The method `handleRequest(URI url)` is called again, with url now containing the domain, path, and query of the new url above.

-`url.getPath()` now returns the new path, `"/add-message?s=How are you"`.
+`url.getPath()` now returns the new path, `"/add-message"`.

 `url.getQuery` now returns the string in the path after the question mark, `"s=How are you"`, which is split into the `parameters` array.